 You should also be familiar with the term intensity, which is the amount of energy in light.
 For example, if something is really bright, it has a high light intensity; if something is really loud, it has a high sound intensity.
 Intensity is determined by the amplitude of a wave, which is the wave’s height.

-You may also wonder why I put color in quotes.
+You may wonder why the word color is in quotes.
 Color is actually a mental construct—objects don’t actually have color.
 The way that waves reflect an object creates what we perceive as color—our brain gives the object color.

 Now we get down to the study of the 5 senses in-depth, beginning with sight!